Cryotherapy for lung cancer

 Cryotherapy is also called cryosurgery or cryoablation.
 It is a way of killing cancer cells by freezing them.
 In people with advanced lung cancer it can shrink a tumour blocking an airway.
 This can relieve breathlessness and other symptoms such as a cough, coughing up blood, or a chest infection in the blocked part of the lung.

 You have a general anaesthetic or a drug to make you drowsy.
 Then your doctor puts a flexible tube called a bronchoscope down your throat and into the airway.
 The doctor puts a probe down the bronchoscope.
 The probe freezes parts of the tumour and kills the cancer cells to relieve your blockage.
 The doctor will take out as much of the tumour tissue as possible.
-But you may cough up more tissue over a few days after this treatment.
-You can have cryotherapy repeated if the tumour grows back.
+But you may cough up more tissue for a few days after this treatment.
+You can have cryotherapy again if the tumour grows back.